 Today’s Warranwood Art Show runs its annual exhibition in autumn in the inspiring Oak Hall building located in the leafy foreground gardens at the Melbourne Rudolf Steiner School, 213 Wonga Road, Warranwood, Victoria.
 The exhibition annually showcases artworks by professional and emerging artists across Victoria.

 Emerging artists gain encouragement with Awards and prizes to further refine and expand their art.
 Independent judges and awards provide an avenue for recognition with Award prizes in a variety of categories.

 Proceeds from Warranwood Art Show events goes to the School Community Association, the fundraising arm of the Melbourne Rudolf Steiner School, to directly benefit the school with upgrade and improvement projects.
 Recent projects include a major Library upgrade, sound stage, audio visual equipment and more.

 It all began from a vision of a group of school parents, some of whom were aspiring artists, who wanted to showcase the work of the local arts community.

-Firstly, there was a joint exhibition with the Ringwood Art Society on a wet August weekend in 2001.
-This brought together artists from the Melbourne Rudolf Steiner School and the broader community, spurring interest in creating an exhibition that revealed the artistic endeavours of both.
+Firstly, there was a joint exhibition with a local art group on a wet August weekend in 2001.
+This brought together artists from the Melbourne Rudolf Steiner School and the broader community, spurred interests in creating an exhibition that revealed the artistic endeavours of both.

 The following year in 2002, a small but successful show was held at the School’s Open day and Fair in the Great Hall with more artists exhibiting and enthusiasm building for an ongoing, regular artistic event.